 We believe that the most meaningful and impactful learning encounters for elementary and preschool-age children are firsthand and experiential.
 In general, we feel that the interface of the screen and the plastic keyboard detract from the type of engaged learning that we strive to reach.
 We make every effort to connect students with one another, with caring teachers, with their own interiority and with living subjects.

 The Salmon classroom is completely technology-free, as is the Otters class.
 In the Cedars and Eagles, students do not use computers in the classroom.
 On occasion, teachers may use the assistance of computers as a resource.
 And sometimes students do home-based research using computers and the internet as learning tools.
 Teachers remain mindful of the potential drawbacks to the use of computers while simultaneously recognizing the powerful capabilities of this tool when used in a targeted manner.
 We have found that when our students transition to other learning environments they have no trouble adapting to the presence of computers or the requisite skills.

 How does Salmonberry meet the diverse needs of students within a multi-age classroom?

 Salmonberry teachers are exceptionally well prepared to meet the diverse needs of their students.
-Limiting the class size to 14 students, often with two teachers, dramatically increases teachers’ ability to recognize and meet individual needs.
+Limiting the class size to approximately 15 students, often with two teachers, dramatically increases teachers’ ability to recognize and meet individual needs.
 In general two strategies are employed to ensure that student needs are met: differentiation and open-ended project-based learning.

 Differentiation: Teachers differentiate instruction for learners at different skill levels.
 In particular in the areas of language arts and math, students are placed into skill level groups so they can receive instruction at their developmental level.
 For example, a classroom might have two or even three different texts and curricula being used at one time.
 Even within a skill-level group assignments might be given differentially as the teacher accommodates the various areas of skill, learning styles, parent goals, and student interest areas of her group